MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

    ```

    Since new data is continually being ingested, you must rerun the query to get
    the up-to-date results.
-Each time you query the view, you are running the
+Each time you query the view, you are re-running the
-   underlying statement.
+   underlying statement, which becomes less performant as the amount of data
+   grows.

+   In Materialize, to make the queries more performant even as data
-   In Materialize, you can create [**indexes**](/concepts/indexes/) on views to
+   continues to grow, you can create [**indexes**](/concepts/indexes/) on views.
-   keep view results incrementally updated in memory within a cluster.
-In the
+   Indexes provide always fresh view results in memory within a cluster by
+   performing incremental updates as new data arrives.
+Queries can then read
+   from the in-memory, already up-to-date results instead of re-running the
+   underlying statement, making queries **computationally free and more
+   performant**.

-   next step, you will create an index on `winning_bids`.
+   In the next step, you will create an index on `winning_bids`.

 ## Step 4.
-Create an index to provide immediately available up-to-date results.
+Create an index to provide up-to-date results.

+Indexes in Materialize represents query results stored in memory within a
-In Materialize, you can create [indexes](/concepts/indexes/) on views to provide
+cluster.
+In Materialize, you can create [indexes](/concepts/indexes/) on views
-always fresh view results in memory within a cluster.
-Instead of recalculating
+to provide always fresh, up-to-date view results in memory within a cluster.
+Queries can then read from the in-memory, already up-to-date results instead of
+re-running the underlying statement.

-the results from scratch, indexes <redb>perform incremental updates</redb> as
+To provide the up-to-date results, indexes **perform incremental updates** as
+inputs change instead of recalculating the results from scratch.
+Additionally,
-inputs change.
-In addition, indexes can also help [optimize
+indexes can also help [optimize operations](/transform-data/optimization/) like
-operations](/transform-data/optimization/) like point lookups and joins.
+point lookups and joins.

 1. Use the [`CREATE INDEX`](/sql/create-index/) command to create the following
    index on the `winning_bids` view.